anderalex803/nuwara-online-courses/datacamp/statistical-thinking-python/README.md

 * Permutation hypothesis test: compare a dataset with a dataset
 * Bootstrap hypothesis test: compare a dataset with a value (e.g. comparing dataset of Michelson speed of light experiment with the mean value obtained by Newcomb)
 * A/B test: find out whether a change in a strategy impacts occurences (e.g. does advertising "smoke causes cancer" reduce the number of smokers? so, compare the before and after number of smokers.)
+* Correlation test: find out whether two correlated data are coincident or incoincident (e.g. is the correlation between fertility and illiteracy is a matter of coincidence?)

 5. Hypothesis testing pipeling:
 * Clearly state the null hypothesis